-- 2. From April 2016, the Scottish Parliament set a Scottish rate of income tax and from April 2017 onwards, the total amount of non-savings, non-dividend income tax collected in Scotland is paid to the Scottish Government.
-HM Revenue and Customs (HMRC) collects and administers Scottish income tax.
-HMRC's accounts are audited by the National Audit Office (NAO). - 3.
+- 3. From April 2016, the Scottish Parliament set a Scottish rate of income tax and from April 2017 onwards, the total amount of non-savings, non-dividend income tax collected in Scotland is paid to the Scottish Government.
+HMRC collects and administers Scottish income tax.
+HMRC's accounts are audited by the NAO. - 4.
 The C&AG is required to report to the Scottish Parliament on HMRC's administration of Scottish income tax.
-His eighth report on Scottish income tax for the reporting period 2021-22 can be found in Annexe A. - 4.
+His eighth report on Scottish income tax was laid in the Scottish Parliament on 12 January 2023.
+The report by the C&AG can be found in Annexe A. - 5.
 When the predecessor Public Audit Committee published its report, Framework for auditing Scottish income tax in 2014, the Committee recommended that the AGS should provide additional assurance on the NAO's audit work.
-The report and an accompanying briefing paper from the AGS can be found in Annexe B.
+The report and an accompanying briefing paper by the AGS for the 2021-22 reporting period can be found in Annexe B. - 6.
+Following the evidence session on 9 February 2023, the C&AG wrote to the Committee to follow up on points raised during the meeting.
+This correspondence can be found at Annexe C.